BaconBoyGit/nostos/README.md

 ### Overview

 ### Structure

-├── client
+├── client			# The front-end, a react.js based web application

-    ├── build                   # Contains static build of the front end ├── public         		# Resources used during build, such as the favicon and index.html ├── src               # Unit tests
+    ├── build                   # Contains static build of the front end

+    ├── public         		# Resources used during build, such as the favicon and index.html

+    ├── src              	# Unit tests

+    	├── actions		# Handles state changes

+	└── components		# Contains mountable components, organized by purpose

+		├── common	# Components such as the header which are used on multiple pages

+		├── forms	# Pages with web-forms for the user to fill out

+		├── images	# Static images, fairly self-explanatory

+		└── maps	# Components which utilize the Mapbox SDK

+	└── containers		# Components are aggregated into a page, which is stored here

+	├── middleware		# Additional functions that utilize actions, but do not directly modify the state

+	└── reducers 		# specify how the application's state changes in response to actions sent to the store

-    └── ...
+└── Server

+	├── bin                   	# Contains our main file, www, on which the server is configured and ran

+	├── config         		# Contains the config.js file, using defaults unless specified in a .ENV file

+	├── controllers              	# Helper functions for interacting with database models

+	├── middleware			# Helper finctions which span multiple models

+	├── models			# Build Schemas with hooks and custom methods

+	├── routes			# Our endpoints for the RESTful API

+	└── services			# Additional methods used in the running and maintaining of our server

 ### Configuring the Project

 ## Running the Project